bernardphp/bernard/README.md

 Raekke
 ======

-"Raekke" is a message queue implemented in PHP using a Redis backend.
-It is very similiar to Resque but uses a more service objected approach instead of static worker classes.
+Raekke is a message queue implemented in php.
+It is very similiar to Resque and allows for easy creation of workers and creating distributed systems.

 Getting Started
 ---------------